Success Begins With Sight

 Also known as nearsightedness, myopia makes objects in the distance appear blurry while close-up items remain in focus.

 Children’s eye exams are very important—roughly 75% of children with myopia received a diagnosis before the age of 12.
 Catching the condition early on can help us control it, setting your child up for success in the future.

 There is no cure for myopia, but we can slow its progression and make things a little easier for your child.
 Book their appointment to test for myopia today!Book Appointment

 Proper eyesight is important for learning.
-Children might struggle to see in school or have a difficult time reading and writing due to poor vision.
+Children might struggle to see in school, or have a difficult time reading and writing as a result of poor vision.
 They may also be slow to develop social behaviors and could be misdiagnosed with behavioral problems.

-Language and speech development can also be impacted by myopia.
-Children learn to speak by watching facial expressions and seeing lips move, so their sight is a key component.
+Language and speech development may also be impacted by myopia.
+Children learn to speak by watching facial expressions and seeing lips move, so their sight really is a key component.

 Severe myopia can also lead to more serious conditions later on.
-The risk of retinal detachment, cataracts, and open-angle glaucoma increases in people with high myopia.
+The risk of retinal detachment, cataracts, and open-angle glaucoma are all increased in people with high myopia.

-Corrective lenses are needed to correct vision among people with myopia.
-But, early identification of myopia can help control the condition and slow its progression.
+Corrective lenses are needed for good vision people with myopia.
+But, early identification of myopia can help to control the condition and slow its progression.